PowerMamba: A Deep State Space Model and Comprehensive Benchmark for Time Series Prediction in Electric Power Systems: Introduction

 Recent advancements in artificial intelligence, especially Transformer-based models, have substantially enhanced accuracy in time series prediction tasks.
 Nevertheless, transformers are computationally expensive, with complexity scaling quadratically with context length, rendering them inefficient for applications that require long-range dependency modeling \cite{tay2020long}.
 Deep State Space Models (SSMs) offer a promising alternative by capturing long-term dependencies with linear computational complexity \cite{gu2021efficiently}.
 In particular, Mamba, a selective SSM architecture, has been able to surpass transformer models in both accuracy and efficiency for a variety of complex tasks \cite{gu2023mamba}.
 In this paper, we build on recent advancements in selective SSMs to design a multivariate prediction model and release an open-access toolbox that addresses the key challenges outlined in this introduction by providing a comprehensive solution for time series prediction in power systems.
 Our main contributions are summarized as follows:

 \begin{enumerate}

-\item We propose PowerMamba, a novel multivariate time series prediction model that employs time series decompositions, diverse tokenization strategies, and two Mamba blocks with distinct characteristics to effectively capture both local and global contexts.
-Figure \ref{fig:circle} shows that PowerMamba outperforms current benchmarks in all prediction tasks while simultaneously decreasing the number of model parameters by 43\% compared to the best Mamba-based model and 78\% compared to the leading Transformer-based model.
-Additionally, we provide an open-access toolbox that incorporates PowerMamba alongside other state-of-the-art machine learning models, thereby enabling benchmarking across a wide range of tasks for both short- and long-term forecasting.
+\item We propose PowerMamba, a multivariate forecasting model that combines the efficiency of selective state-space models with architectural innovations tailored to power system time series.
+PowerMamba uses Mamba blocks to capture the latent dynamics of grid variables such as load, price, and renewable generation, which often follow differential equations.
+It uses a time series decomposition module that isolates trend and seasonal components and improves performance on highly variable time series like wind and solar.
+We adopt a dual-path architecture with standard and inverse Mamba blocks, enabling the model to learn both temporal patterns within each time series and cross-channel dependencies among variables.
+As shown in Figure~\ref{fig:circle}, PowerMamba outperforms current benchmarks in all prediction tasks while reducing parameter count by 43\% compared to the best Mamba-based model and 78\% compared to the leading Transformer-based model.

-\item We release a comprehensive dataset for the Electric Reliability Council of Texas (ERCOT) grid, which includes zonal loads, zonal electricity prices, ancillary service prices, and renewable generation time series with hourly granularity.
-This dataset spans five years and provides zonal-level spatial resolution, featuring 22 core time series and an extended version with 262 channels that includes external forecasts.
-Integrated into our open-access framework, this dataset allows researchers to benchmark models for the entire dataset or specific subsets.
+\item To capture the influence of exogenous factors shaping power system behavior, we introduce a time series processing block that integrates high-resolution external forecasts, such as ERCOT’s day-ahead load and renewable generation predictions.
+These forecasts, often highly dependent on weather conditions, provide valuable forward-looking signals that complement historical observations.
+The module substantially improves forecasting accuracy, even for time series without direct external forecast inputs, while maintaining model size and input resolution.

-\item We propose a time series processing block that seamlessly integrates high-resolution external forecasts into our models and other sequence-to-sequence frameworks.
-This module improves forecasting capabilities without substantially increasing the model size or diminishing the resolution and accuracy of external forecasts.
-We evaluate its effectiveness by considering two scenarios: first, we train with historical data alone, and then we incorporate external forecasts and compare the results.
-Our findings indicate that integrating external predictions for specific channels significantly enhances prediction accuracy, even for time series without direct external forecasts. \end{enumerate}
+\item We provide an open-access toolbox that includes PowerMamba and other state-of-the-art machine learning models, enabling benchmarking across a wide range of short- and long-term forecasting tasks.
+To support this, we release a comprehensive dataset based on ERCOT with five years of hourly data on zonal loads, electricity prices, ancillary service prices, and renewable generation.
+It includes 22 core time series and an extended version with 262 channels featuring external forecasts, allowing model evaluation on the full dataset or selected subsets.